Course Outline

 .NET Core Overview

-- Advantage and differences from the .Net Framework
+- Advantages and differences from the .NET Framework.

 Building .NET Core applications

-- Installing the .NET Core SDK, Using the .NET CLI, Creating and executing .NET Core application
+- Installing the .NET Core SDK, utilizing the .NET CLI, and creating and executing .NET Core applications.

 Build with .NET Core